wildfly-extras/wildfly-camel-book/cloud/openshift.md

 ### Starting the Domain

+We can start the WildFly-CAmel domain like this
 ```
 kube apply -c https://raw.githubusercontent.com/wildfly-extras/wildfly-camel-book/2.1/sources/wildfly-camel-domain.json
 I1216 10:47:51.071633       1 kubecfg.go:613] Creation succeeded for Service with name management-service